datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 What has happened here?

 When DataLad installs a dataset, it will by default only install the superdataset, and not the subdatasets.
+The superdataset contains the information that a subdataset exists though -- the subdataset is *registered* in the superdataset.
+This is why the subdataset name exists as a directory.
+A subsequent ``datalad install`` in ``recordings/longnow/`` or a ``datalad install PATH/TO/longnow`` will install the registered dataset without the need to specify the source again, just as we did it in the example above.

-To explicitly install a dataset *recursively*, that is, all of the subdatasets inside it as well, one has to specify the ``-r``/``--recursive`` option:
+To explicitly install a dataset right away *recursively*, that is, all of the subdatasets inside it as well, one has to specify the ``-r``/``--recursive`` option: